Rotary Winter Wonderland reached over 1,000,000 lights (and have since lost count) and dozens of additional displays

-Our policy is to do the best to stay open every night.
-However in respect for our volunteer groups and their safety, if the weather is so bad that we feel we have to close we will post it on on Facebook page.
+Our policy is to do our best to stay open every night.
+However, in respect for our volunteer groups and their safety, if the weather is so bad that we feel we have to close, we will post it on on Facebook page.

 Our electrical use is minimal because we only purchase LED lights.
 LED lights use only a small fraction of the energy of conventional lights bulbs.
 We can light the entire park for only $10 per evening.

 We make a substantial investment in new lights to repair those that are damaged, and we try to add a few new features every year to keep the project fresh.
 We also incur costs for insurance, storage space, and marketing.